yenchiah/project-website-template/README.md

-This is a simple HTML/CSS template for building projects or personal websites without the need of complex libraries, such as bootstrap and jQuery UI.<br />
+This is a light-weight HTML/CSS template for building projects or personal websites without using complex libraries, such as Bootstrap or jQuery UI.<br />
 https://yenchiah.github.io/project-website-template/